gruntwork-io/terragrunt/docs/_docs/02_features/provider-cache.md

 * Server Port [`terragrunt-provider-cache-port`](https://terragrunt.gruntwork.io/docs/reference/cli-options/#terragrunt-provider-cache-port), assigned automatically  every time you launch the Terragurnt.
 * Server Token [`terragrunt-provider-cache-token`](https://terragrunt.gruntwork.io/docs/reference/cli-options/#terragrunt-provider-cache-token), generated automatically every time you launch  the Terragurnt.

-To enhance security, Terragrunt uses token-based authentication between Terragrunt Cache Server and the Terraform to prevent unauthorized connections from third-party applications.
-You can set your own token using any text, there are no requirements.
-For example:
+To enhance security, the cache server has authentication to prevent unauthorized connections from third-party applications.
+You can set your own token using any character set.

 ``` shell
 terragrunt apply \